 True real-time alerts if an unauthorized visitor is detected

 A system based on Edge AI overcomes these challenges and offers the potential to transform automated optical inspection as we know it today.
-Using modern AI and ML-based solutions, manufacturers can quickly and easily set up new inspection profiles across an entire product range and implement modification and refinements on the fly.
+Using modern AI and ML-based solutions, manufacturers can quickly and easily set up new inspection profiles across an entire product range and implement modifications and refinements on the fly.

 With an intuitive web-based user interface, an intelligent optical inspection system allows IT or manufacturing team members to import and acquire the images needed for inspection and initiate training routines with a single click.